tommyettinger/jdkgdxds/README.md

 `getAt()`), but also so that their `indexOf()` method runs in constant time instead of linear time.
 This is at the expense of slower removal from the middle of the NumberedSet; that class doesn't implement insertion in the middle of the NumberedSet either.
 There's also a close relative of libGDX's `BinaryHeap` class, but the one here implements the JDK's `Queue`.

+There are some useful varieties of Map and Set here that don't show up very often in libraries.
+There's a `CaseInsensitiveMap` and a `CaseInsensitiveOrderedMap` that require `CharSequence` keys (such as String or StringBuilder), but treat them as case-insensitive, and allows a generic Object type for its values.
+A more generic solution to the same sort of problem lies in
+`FilteredStringSet`, `FilteredStringOrderedSet`, `FilteredStringMap`, and `FilteredStringOrderedMap`.
+These filtered-String data structures contain a filter (a predicate that determines if a char in a String should be read or skipped for hashing and equality comparison purposes) and an editor (a function that can change what char is actually used in a hash or equality comparison).
+These data structures can be used to implement the CaseInsensitive maps and sets (except one needs a key to be a String and where the other uses a CharSequence) if the editor is `Character::toUpperCase`.
+In addition, they can do something like filter the Strings so only the letter characters are considered (whitespace, punctuation, and numbers could all be skipped) using `Character::isLetter` as the filter (or RegExodus' `Category.L::contains` for GWT compatibility).
+This goes on, to even more filtered data structures: `FilteredIterableSet`, `FilteredIterableOrderedSet`, `FilteredIterableMap`, and `FilteredIterableOrderedMap`, which act like the filtered-String data structures but work on keys or items that are each an Iterable (type `I`) of sub-items/sub-keys (type `T` or `K`).
+The Iterable must not be modified while it is a key, or at least not modified in a way that changes what is considered by the filter and editor.

 The library includes expanded interfaces for these to implement, like the aforementioned `Ordered` interface, `PrimitiveCollection` is akin to Java 8's `PrimitiveIterator`, some `float`-based versions of primitive specializations where